Galser/nginx-aws-box/README.md

 # Technologies

 1. **To download the content of this repository** you will need **git command-line tools**(recommended) or **Git UI Client**.
 To install official command-line Git tools please [find here instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for various operating systems.
 2. **This box for virtualization** uses **AWS EC2** - Amazon Elastic Compute Cloud (Amazon EC2 for short) - a web service that provides secure, resizable compute capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.
-You can read in details and create a free try-out account if you don't have one here :  [Amazone EC2 main page](https://aws.amazon.com/ec2/)
+You can read in details and create a free try-out account if you don't have one here :  [Amazon EC2 main page](https://aws.amazon.com/ec2/)
-3. **For creating base box image** from scratch we need **Packer** - an open-source tool for creating identical machine images for multiple platforms from a single source configuration.
+3. **For creating AWS EC2 image** we need **Packer** - an open-source tool for creating identical machine images for multiple platforms from a single source configuration.
 You can [download binaries for your platform here](https://www.packer.io/downloads.html)  and then [follow this installation instruction](https://www.packer.io/intro/getting-started/install.html#precompiled-binaries).
-In our case Packer is going to take care of installing OS into VM, communicating with it, doing basic provision and preparing for us packed Vagrant box, ready to use.

 4. **Nginx stands apart - as it will be downloaded and installed automatically during the provision.** Nginx is an open source HTTP Web server and reverse proxy server.In addition to offering HTTP server capabilities, Nginx can also operate as an IMAP/POP3 mail proxy server as well as function as a load balancer and HTTP cache server.
-You can get more information about it check [offical website here](https://www.nginx.com)
+You can get more information about it check [official website here](https://www.nginx.com)

 # TODO

-- [ ] update instruction

 # DONE